Seyikins27/attendysis/README.md

 # attendysis
-A library to analyse time_log data generated from biometric attendance devices Start by importing the LoadCsv class
+A library to analyse time_log data generated from biometric attendance devices /Start by importing the LoadCsv class
+/see the use in tests.py